mahithagarikipati/NetflixRecommenderSystem/index.md

     'Adventurer: The Curse of the Midas Box, The ', 'Pride ', 'Trip to Italy, The ', 'Frank ', 'Internet's Own Boy: The Story of Aaron Swartz, The ', 'Double, The ', 'Batman: The Dark Knight Returns, Part 2 ', 'Nightcrawler ', 'All Cheerleaders Die ', 'Jackass Presents: Bad Grandpa .5 ', 'Horns ', 'Proxy ', 'Sacrament, The ', 'Most Wanted Man, A ', 'Raze '

     #### Cosine Similarity

+    'Hard to Be a God ', 'Batman: Assault on Arkham ', 'Felony ', 'Lilting ', 'Internet's Own Boy: The Story of Aaron Swartz, The ', 'Raze ', 'Trip to Italy, The ', 'In Your Eyes ', 'The Last Five Years ', 'Ascension ', 'All Cheerleaders Die ', 'Olive Kitteridge ', 'Blind ', 'Jackass Presents: Bad Grandpa .5 ', 'Horns '

 6) For user id = 3251
    ![image](https://user-images.githubusercontent.com/20443793/145142198-209d3ec3-a823-456d-848e-e27e056df426.png)